-The introduction of Firstbeat Sports Sensor and Firstbeat Sports Live app to the Firstbeat Sports player monitoring solution has made new real-time metrics available to coaches and performance staff for the first time, including TRIMP/min.
+The introduction of Firstbeat Sports app and Sensor to the Firstbeat Sports player monitoring solution has made new real-time metrics available to coaches and performance staff for the first time, including TRIMP/min.

 Here, we look at how TRIMP/min differs to TRIMP, and how to utilize this new real-time metric during practice to enhance training load management.